Skip to content

 Strengths

-• RAG Optimization: Command R series is specifically designed for RAG workflows with high tool-use accuracy and automated citations.
+• RAG Optimization: Command R series is specifically designed for RAG workflows with high tool-use accuracy and native, automated citations.

 • Enterprise Ready: Strong focus on data privacy, security, and deployment flexibility (Cloud, VPC, On-prem).